For urgent consular assistance call

 Standards of dress and behaviour are conservative.
 Take care not to offend.

-If you're a woman, wear clothing to covers your knees outside of resorts.
+If you're a woman, wear clothing to covers your knees and shoulders outside of resorts.

 Some Australian criminal laws still apply when you’re overseas.
 If you break these laws, you may face prosecution in Australia.